JungleComputing/saga-implementation/doc/adaptors/JavaGat/README.txt

   For instance, a JavaGAT application may use preferences to select which adaptor to use, very similar to the way a SAGA application can use properties to select which SAGA adaptor to use.
-See for instance the code in demo/src/demo/job/TestJob.java for an example.
+See for instance the code in demo/src/demo/job/TestJob2.java for an example.
+  The file JavaGat-doc/preferences.html describes the available preferences.